signmotion/fresher/README.md

 Notice: The filename is the name of the variable.

-The [result](https://github.com/signmotion/id_gen/blob/master/README.md) after run **Fresher**.
+Running **Fresher** will produce [this result](https://github.com/signmotion/id_gen/blob/master/README.md).

-I've done this for my own projects, I'm using this for the new packages, and I'm [sharing this solution](https://github.com/signmotion/dart_flutter_fresher) with you.
+I've done this for my own packages, I'm using this for the new projects, and I'm [sharing this solution](https://github.com/signmotion/dart_flutter_fresher) with you.
 Welcome back from boring hell!

 ### File Conflict Resolutions